frntl/frontal/src/help/help.md

 Well there are so many good text editors out there we don't want to compete with them.
 Our editor of choice is [Sublime Text 3](https://www.sublimetext.com/3) but we can also recommend applications like [Atom](https://atom.io/), [Moeditor](https://github.com/Moeditor/Moeditor), [iAWriter](https://ia.net/) or [Marp](https://yhatt.github.io/marp/) (you can create slides with this one as well) and many more.
 We follow the unix philosophy.
 Do "One Thing Well".
 Writing an editor that can compete with the ones above is not in our scope.

-When you are editing in your editor you fell in love with - we got you covered. frontal will automagically refresh you slides on save and try to stay at the current slide.
+When you are editing in your editor you fell in love with - we got you covered. frontal will automagically refresh your slides on save and try to stay at the current slide.
 Of course if you add a new slide it wont work.

 ---